zkoss/zkdoc/zk_component_ref/Button.md

   kilobytes, or a negative value if no limit.
 - `native`: treating the uploaded file(s) as binary, i.e., not to convert it to image, audio, or text files.
-- `multiple`: treating the file chooser allows multiple files to upload, the setting only works with HTML5-supported browsers
+- `multiple`: {% include versionSince\| 6.0.0 %} treating the file
+  chooser allows multiple files to upload, the setting only works with HTML5-supported browsers
-- `accept`: specifies the MIME types of files that the server accepts, the setting only works with HTML5-supported browsers.
+- `accept`: {% include versionSince\| 7.0.0 %} specifies the MIME types
+  of files that the server accepts, the setting only works with HTML5-supported browsers.
 [MIME type list](http://www.iana.org/assignments/media-types/media-types.xhtml).

 ### Customize Upload Size Exceeding Message

-Please refer to [ZK Developer's Reference/Internationalization](ZK_Developer%27s_Reference/Internationalization/Warning_and_Error_Messages#Change_particular_message).
+{% include versionSince\| 8.0.0 %} Please refer to [ZK Developer's Reference/Internationalization](ZK_Developer%27s_Reference/Internationalization/Warning_and_Error_Messages#Change_particular_message).

 For Example, (in WEB-INF/zk-label.properties)